aumartinez/php-set-schedule/README.md

 ## Startup

 Run the <code>startup.php</code> file to create/initialize the tables in the database.
+Database should be setup prior to run the app, and credentials should be added to the corresponding php file.

 ## Users access